Brazil's Supreme Court nears a verdict in coup plot trial of former President Jair Bolsonaro

 BRASILIA, Brazil (AP) — Brazil's former President Jair Bolsonaro came one step closer to knowing his fate as a panel of the country’s Supreme Court started voting on Tuesday on whether the ex-leader plotted to overthrow democracy and hang onto power illegally after his 2022 electoral defeat.

-Justice Alexandre de Moraes, who is overseeing the case and considered by Bolsonaro supporters a foe, said the far-right politician who governed Brazil between 2019 and 2022 was the leader of a coup plot, and voted in favor of convicting him.
+Justice Alexandre de Moraes, who is overseeing the case and considered by Bolsonaro supporters a foe, said the far-right politician who governed Brazil between 2019 and 2022 was the leader of a coup plot and of a criminal organization, and voted in favor of convicting him.

+“We can't forget that little by little Brazil almost returned to a dictatorship that lasted 20 years,” de Moraes said, in a reference to the country's military rule between 1964-85.
+“That was because of a criminal organization built by a political group that doesn't know how to lose elections.”

+As de Moraes spoke, two other justices, Flávio Dino and Cármen Lúcia, nodded.
+But Justice Luiz Fux told him he is going to disagree with parts of his ruling.

 De Moraes refuted Bolsonaro’s claim that when he discussed “possibilities” of staying in power, he did so within the limits of the law.